chnm/crdh-jekyll/_essays/v02-14-race-and-place.md

 {% endfigure %}

 Text analysis reveals which words were most indicative of dialect.
-In order to identify dialect terms, the Ex-Slave Narratives were converted to plain text files and words not found in a standard english word list were isolated.
+In order to identify dialect terms, the Ex-Slave Narratives were converted to plain text files using the WPAnarratives R package created by Lincoln Mullen, and words not found in a standard english word list were isolated.
 The top 120 remaining words were then manually labeled and filtered to detect 92 dialect terms.
 Frequencies of the most common dialect terms are shown in Figure 1.
 Words such as "wuz" (in lieu of "was") and "dere" (in lieu of "there") were the most used.